-As we previously reported, cord cutting brings particularly thorny challenges for sports fans, and they’re never more apparent than when the postseason rolls around.
-Case in point: the NBA playoffs, which start Saturday, April 14.
+Cord cutting brings particularly thorny challenges for sports fans, and they’re never more apparent than when the postseason rolls around.
+Case in point: the NBA playoffs that get underway Saturday, April 13.
 As in previous years, broadcasting of the postseason tournament will be divided between four networks: ABC, TNT, ESPN, and NBA TV.

 Three of those are cable networks, but there are still ways for the enterprising cord-cutter to catch most of the action.
 Based on the TV schedule available at press time, we’ve outlined your options for watching the playoffs without a cable- or satellite-TV subscription.
-By following our guide, you may be able to watch all of the live broadcasts and see which team eventually lifts the Larry O’Brien Trophy this June.
+Follow our guide and you’ll be able to watch many—but not all—of the live broadcasts and see which team eventually lifts the Larry O’Brien Trophy this June.

 Go with your antenna for ABC

 ABC remains the only over-the-air (OTA) network broadcasting the NBA playoffs.
-The good news is you just need an antenna to watch the network’s games.
-As ABC has exclusive rights to the NBA Finals, you won’t miss a single layup when the best from the Eastern and Western conferences face off starting May 31.
-(Our guide to finding the best indoor antenna can help you out.)
+The good news is you need an antenna only to watch that network’s games.
+As ABC has exclusive rights to the NBA Finals, you won’t miss a single layup when the best from the Eastern and Western conferences face off in June.

-But your antenna will only get you so much game in the earlier rounds: According to the current TV schedule, ABC will carry four games in the first round, and possibly more if any of the matchups go seven games.
-It will also broadcast three games in the Semifinals, but none in the Conference Finals, as those rights are owned by ESPN and TNT.
-Fortunately, there are online options for watching those games.
+But your antenna will only get you so much game in the earlier rounds: According to the current TV schedule, ABC will carry seven games in the first round, and possibly more if any of the matchups go seven games (each match-up is a best-of-seven elimination tournament).
+ABC will also broadcast three games in the Semifinals, but none in the Conference Finals, as those rights are owned by ESPN and TNT.
+Fortunately, there are online options for watching all of those games.

 TNT Overtime is your ticket to TNT broadcasts

 The full TV schedule wasn’t available at press time, but TNT televised more than 40 playoff games each of the past two postseasons, so it’s fair to expect about the same this year.
-About half of those are broadcast in the first round—though that number will certainly go up if any matchups go more than four games—and it typically splits the bulk of the Semifinals with ESPN.
-It also exclusively carries the Western Conference Finals this year.
+About half of those will be broadcast in the first round—though that number will certainly go up if any matchups go more than four games—and TNT typically splits the bulk of the Semifinals with ESPN.
+TNT also exclusively carries the Eastern Conference Finals this year.

 The easiest way to see those TNT games without cable is with TNT Overtime, a second-screen site that brings “enhanced coverage” of the network’s NBA games—including the playoffs—to your computer, tablet, or phone for free.